mcherneski/NumberGoUp_Hardhat/README.md

 # NumberGoUp Token & Staking Contract

+## Note: Currently named "Not Gonna Make It" (NGMI) for testing purposes.

 ## Overview
 The NumberGoUp (NGU) token is a hybrid ERC20/ERC721 token (ERC404) that automatically converts between fungible tokens and NFTs based on the holder's status.
 The contract includes a staking mechanism that allows users to stake their NFTs while maintaining their ERC20 balance.